-Human rights, migration, war crimes, international law, democracy, political movements
+Human rights, migration, democracy, war crimes, international law, political movements

 Languages

-Spanish, Catalan, English, German
+Spanish, Catalan, English, German, basic French

 Biography